tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/How_to_Report_a_Bug_or_Make_a_Feature_Request/README.md

 As a simple example, you observe in your app that the `layout:'vertical'` property of the [Titanium.UI.Window](http://developer.appcelerator.com/apidoc/mobile/latest/Titanium.UI.Window-object) object does not work as expected for its child views.
 In the process of producing a test case, you remove all the properties from both the window and its sub-views except for those that are absolutely necessary.
 With less code, it is often easier to notice a mistake and, in this case, you realize that the child view's top property had been inadvertently set, which caused the views to be positioned absolutely rather than relatively.

-Syntax errors can be the cause of unusual behavior too.
-Therefore, there is no point escalating an issue to the community or JIRA until you have ensured it validates properly.
-Of course, our VSCode or Atom package can help you correct these types of problems, with its built-in Javascript validator.
-Otherwise. you could use an online tool such as [JSLint](http://www.jslint.com).
+Syntax errors can cause unusual behavior.
+Use the Titanium VS Code extension to help correct these type of problems.
+We also recommend using a static analyzer such as eslint to detect issues.

 In summary, to create a test case: